 Mr. Friend is a Director at GPI.
 He focuses on property acquisitions, development, and asset management.
 Prior to joining GPI in 2016, Mr. Friend was with the JBG Companies, where he worked in the Development group focusing primarily on the entitlement, design, and development of mixed-use projects in Washington, DC.
 Mr Friend graduated with a B.A. in Business Economics with Honors from the University of California, Los Angeles.

-Henry is a Senior Analyst at GPI working on acquisitions and development.
+Henry is an Associate at GPI working on acquisitions and development.
 Henry’s responsibilities include underwriting, assisting with deal structuring, and due diligence.
 Prior to joining GPI, Henry was an Analyst in the Commercial Real Estate Group (Large Loan) at Deutsche Bank in New York, where he focused on originating, structuring and providing asset-level financing to public corporations and private equity groups owning or acquiring commercial real estate.
 While at Deutsche Bank, Henry has participated in more than $2.5 billion in total transaction volume.
 Henry received a B.Eng. degree from Vanderbilt University with a major in Civil Engineering and a minor in Financial Economics.